-agent\parameters: a list of dictionaries, where each agent gets one dictionary.
-The number of agents is the length of the list create\agent (AgentClass, group\name, parameters=None, agent\parameters=None) Creates an additional agent in an existing group during the simulation.
+agent_parameters: a list of dictionaries, where each agent gets one dictionary.
+The number of agents is the length of the list any other parameters: are directly passed to the agent create_agent (AgentClass, group_name, simulation_parameters=None, agent_parameters=None)

+Creates an additional agent in an existing group during the simulation.
+If agents have been deleted, their id's are reduced.